carpentries/lesson-development-training/episodes/27-wrap-up3.md

-Referring back to [the life cycle stages for lessons](19-operations.md) described earlier in the curriculum, the lesson is still in _pre-alpha_ but hopefully approaching _alpha_, when it is ready to be taught in full for the first time.
+Referring back to [the life cycle stages for lessons](19-operations.md) described earlier in the curriculum, your lesson is still in _pre-alpha_ but hopefully approaching _alpha_, when it is ready to be taught in full for the first time.

 As you and your collaborators continue to iterate over the lesson -